bsing333/bsing333.github.io/README.md

 This is my business card, currently set for "Digital Product Designer".

+You can see this work at https://bsing333.github.io/

-It meets the following criteria:
+This work aims to meet the following criteria:

-  A. Design an 'About Me' with clear value proposition.
+  (A.) Design an 'About Me' with clear value proposition statement.
-  B. Show code proficiency on this Github with particular attention to ways it empowers point A.
+  (B.) Show code proficiency on this Github with particular attention to ways an understanding of code might empower point A.

 Last updated November 28th